tud-hri/joan/README.md

 Please see our license if you want to use our framework.

 Please use the following citation:
-> Beckers, N., Siebinga, O. Giltay, J., van der Kraan, A., *JOAN, a human-automated vehicle experiment framework*, https://github.com/tud-hri/joan
+> Beckers, N., Siebinga, O., Giltay, J., & Van der Kraan, A. (2021).
+JOAN, a human-automated vehicle experiment framework.
+Retrieved from https://github.com/tud-hri/joan